MosesHawk/MosesHawk/README.md

 - 👋 Hi, I’m @MosesHawk
 - 👀 I’m interested in ...
-IT technologies, web developing, sysadmin and cyber security
+IT technologies, web development, sysadmin and cyber security
 - 🌱 I’m currently learning ... html, css, javaS, python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...